merlos/MapCache/README.md

 * You can to set cache capacity.
 Once the cache is full it will use a LRU (Least recently Used) algorithm.
 * Get Current cache size
 * Clear existing cache
+* Download a full region of the map

 What is coming:
- * Download a full region of the map.
  * Smart predownloading/caching: anticipate tiles that may be needed during network idle
  * Background cache updates downloads
  * Improve documentation

 ## Installation
 MapCache is available through [CocoaPods](https://cocoapods.org).
 To install it, simply add the following line to your Podfile:

 ```ruby
 pod 'MapCache'
 ```

 ## How to use the MapCache?
 In the view controller where you have the `MKMapView` import `MapCache`

 ```swift